stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/3ADCs_DMA/readme.txt

 @par Example Description

-This example describes how to use the 3 ADCs in independant conversions.
+This example describes how to use the 3 ADCs in independent conversions.
-Two of them; ADC1 and ADC3 are transfering continuously converted data using DMA while ADC2 converted data are stored using End of conversion interrupt.
+Two of them; ADC1 and ADC3 are transferring continuously converted data using DMA while ADC2 converted data are stored using End of conversion interrupt.

 ADC1 is configured to convert continuously ADC channel14.
 Each time an end of